ICHEC/QNLP/Build.md

 ```

 ### Running applications using `intel-qnlp`
+Applications can be created using either the Python or C++ interfaces.
+For Pythn, scripts or Jupyter notebooks can be used.
+How to run an application using each of these methods is outlined below.

 #### C++ Applciations
 A number of sample applications written in C++ are provided in the subdirectories contained in `intel-qnlp/demos`.
 Each of these subdirectories has a Slurm run scripts which can be used to launch that application by executing